maheshmohanmr/maheshmohanmr.github.io/_talks/CVAI_Agri_ons.md

                  <p>
 <hr>
 <center>
-<i>I have no dress except the one I wear every day.
-If you are going to be kind enough to give me one, please let it be practical and dark so that I can put it on afterwards to go to the laboratory. -- Marie Curie, Nobel Laureate in Chemistry </i>
+<i>There are no small problems.
+Problems that appear small are large problems that are not understood.  -- Sanitago Ramon Y Cajal, Nobel Laureate </i>

 </center>
               </p>